 Bird Safe Cookware Brands

-Any cookware brand that does not use PFASs (like Teflon, PFOA, or PTFE) is safe for birds.
+A cookware brand that doesn’t use PFASs (like Teflon, PFOA, or PTFE) is safe for birds.
 Some examples of bird-safe cookware brands include:

-Before purchasing any new cookware, always check the packaging.
-Do not buy cookware labeled as non-stick unless the packaging explicitly states that it is free from all PFASs, including PFOA and PTFE.
-It’s best to contact the manufacturer if the packaging uses ambiguous terminology or doesn’t mention PFASs at all.
+Don’t buy cookware labeled as non-stick unless the packaging explicitly states that it’s free from all PFASs, including PFOA and PTFE.

-Regardless of the cookware you use, your parrot shouldn’t be in the kitchen with you while you’re cooking.
-This is because parrots are sensitive to fumes and gases of any kind.
+Regardless of the cookware, a parrot should never be in the kitchen while you’re cooking because they’re extremely sensitive to fumes and gases.